Online Homework Conflicts with Parental Limits on Kids’ Screen Time

 A 2016 survey of recent studies on media multitasking carried out by Se-Hoon Jeong and Yoori Hwang reached a similar conclusion.
 Based on a review of 49 studies on media multitasking, they concluded, “multitasking had negative effects on cognitive outcomes but had positive effects on attitudinal outcomes.”
 In other words, while multitasking may motivate a learner, it ultimately also distracts learners and serves as an obstacle to reaching peak performance.

 A 2018 study based on a decade of research carried out by Stanford University professor Anthony Wagner reached an even less optimistic conclusion about the effects of media multitasking.
-As Wagner recently told the Stanford News:
+As Wagner recently told the Stanford News, excessive media multitasking and screen time compromises one’s performance when carrying out tasks that require cognitive memory.
+In fact, according to Wagner, no existing studies suggest the opposite.

 What Parents Can Do to Intervene